Have you heard about the Great Dane Breeder Scam? Are you concerned that the puppy breeder you found isn’t legitimate? You MUST read this post!

 #10 – They Will Share Incorrect Information

-Because the Great Dane scammers don’t actually have Great Danes, they often know very little about them.
+Because the Great Dane scammers don’t have Great Danes (or any other breed they are trying to target with their scam), they often know very little about them.
 We’ve seen some pretty wild claims from scammers, including information that Great Danes:

 - Are small and compact